Enter your email address below and subscribe to our newsletter

 Meatballs, Onions, Tomato Paste, Napoletana sauce, Garlic cloves, Sliced Olives and Jalapeno chilies, Salami, Feta Cheese, Heavy Cream, Bell Pepper, Oyster Sauce, Penne Pasta.

 A store-bought tomato sauce will simplify the entire process.
 Think of Basilico, Arrabiata, Napoleata.
-Avoid passata, which requires a lot of time and the melding of flavours to hit the right notes.
+Avoid passata, which requires a lot of time and the melding of flavors to hit the right notes.
+Meatballs in Baked Ziti?
+Yes, you heard that right, and it’s amazing!
+You can use either store-bought or homemade meatballs for this recipe, and mincemeat works as well.
+Choose between beef and chicken.
+In this recipe, sliced salami adds a unique flavor that perfectly complements the meatballs.

 Instructions

-Meatballs: For this recipe, we are using frozen store-bought beef meatballs.
 Add oil to a pan, and set the temperature to medium-low heat.
 Sauté the meatballs until they are cooked.
 Thereafter, remove the meatballs and set aside.

 Slice up the garlic cloves, jalapeno chilies, onions and salami.
 Cook the ingredients for five minutes until it has caramelized, on medium-low heat.
 Add the tomato paste and feta cheese.
 Make the penne pasta.